 In 1917, at age 24, Ip Man returned to Foshan, where he became a police officer.
-He informally taught some of his subordinates, friends, and relatives Wing Chun, but a martial arts school was not officially formed.
+He informally taught some of his subordinates, friends, and relatives, but a school was not officially formed.
 The Second Sino-Japanese War caused Ip Man to move to Kwok Fu until the war ended, but he would return to Hong Kong after the Chinese Communist Party won the Chinese Civil War, since Ip Man was an officer of the Kuomintang.

 At one point in the 1950’s, Ip Man began to run an official Wing Chun school.
 His business was poor at first, due to Ip’s students only staying a couple months.
 He had to move his school twice, and in that span of time, some of his students were proficient enough in Wing Chun to open their own schools, which had the side-effect of increasing Ip Man’s fame.
 In 1967, Ip Man and some of his students established the Ving Tsun Athletic Association.
 The main purpose of this association was to help Ip Man with his financial burdens, however, the association still exists, and serves a much larger purpose.